csiro-data-school/python/_episodes/03-types-expressions.md

 ~~~
 {: .output}

-*   Multiplying a string by an integer replicates it.<br/>
-	Since multiplication is just repeated addition.
+*   Multiplying a string by an integer replicates it.
+This makes sense, as multiplication is like repeated addition.

 ~~~
 'spam' * 5